danahagist/100_Days_Of_ML_Code/activity.md

-### Day 65: October 7th, 2018
+### Day 65: October 10th, 2018

 ***Today's Progress***:
-Got started with my same recent routine, including SQL and Statistics.
-Specifically, covered some of the Udacity's "Intro to Statistics" and "SQL for Data Analysis" courses.
+I haven't had a chance to post for the last few days due to some travel and obligations that took most of my time.
+However, I did get some studying in each day, although I won't count that time toward the challenge (no post, no credit).
+To recap, over the last few days, I continued to focus on SQL and Statistics.
+Specifically, worked on Udacity's "Intro to Statistics" and "SQL for Data Analysis" courses.
+Today, I jumped back into the Dataquest "Data Science" track, working through the module on "Overfitting."
 Below are the links to each and some bullets on what I was able to cover:

 Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
 - Outliers